 The new service will take 1.5 to two hours and start from the New Year.
 Early rides will be limited to passengers and not allow vehicles, making this better suited to tourists than expats looking to avoid the long drive to Pattaya.

-As someone who loves checking into a hotel around Jomtien (good list available here) and enjoying Pattaya’s excellent dining opportunities, this is a great development.
+As someone who loves checking into a hotel around Jomtien (good list available here — update: and another list of guest friendly hotel options in Pattaya here) and enjoying Pattaya’s excellent dining opportunities, this is a great development.
 One more reason to head back to the mainland every other month.

 Life in a tropical country is hot, especially at the beach.
 Here are five essentials for a great day at or by the beach in hot tropical weather, from sun protection to summer clothing and accessory essentials.